Skip to main content

 4. Click + Add.

-The variable is immediately available in new terminal sessions and on the next dev server start.
-Running processes need to be restarted to pick up changes.
+The variable is written to the project’s .env and picked up on the next dev server start or build.
+Already-running processes need to be restarted to see the change.

 Prefix variables with VITE_ (for Vite-based web projects) to make them accessible in browser-side code.
 Without the prefix, the variable is only available in Node.js/server contexts.